Sebog33/toolsy-packages/packages/image-convert/README.md

 # @toolsycc/image-convert

-> A lightweight and focused utility to convert PNG images to ICO format and generate favicons.
+> A lightweight and focused utility to convert images to ICO format.
 > ✅ Works with both **TypeScript** and **JavaScript** (ESM & CommonJS).

 ## Features

-- PNG to ICO conversion
+- Image to ICO conversion (supports PNG, JPEG, etc.)
-- Complete favicon generation for web and Windows
 - Support for:
-  - Input from file path or Buffer
+  - Input from Buffer
   - EXIF-based auto-orientation
   - Metadata stripping to reduce file size
   - Automatic multiple size generation (16x16 to 256x256)
-  - Custom output directory and file naming
-  - Selective size generation
+  - Custom size selection
 - Minimalist and no unnecessary dependencies
 - Windows icon compatible output
+- Works in both Node.js and browser environments

 ## Installation